Where Words Defy the World

-He stepped through the door and sucked at the air like he would have nibbled at a stalk of rhubarb, the tartness pinching his cheeks and making him want to spit.
-But this morning the room smelled only of the fields beyond the open window, the breeze carrying on it a taste of spring, the musk of dead leaves and wet soil fresh from the thaw.
+He stepped through the door and sucked at the air as he would have nibbled at a stalk of rhubarb, the tartness pinching his cheeks and making him want to spit.
+But this morning, the room smelled only of the fields beyond the open window, the breeze carrying on it a taste of spring, the musk of dead leaves and wet soil fresh from the thaw.

 Standing over the grave, the boy read from his mother’s Bible, read from Genesis and a few passages from Leviticus and three Psalms and one from Ezekiel that his grandmother had underlined and then held the Bible up to the wind and let it choose and read an entire page from the book of Matthew.

-When he’d reached the end he stopped, mid-sentence. and tossed the Bible into the hole then turned his back and wept while his father pushed his mother into the hole.
-He pressed his eyes shut and thought of how she’d smiled at him less than a day ago and tried to firm the memory in his mind but the image that came to him was of a photograph with flames curling the edges and he opened his eyes before the fire had taken her from him forever.
+When he’d reached the end, he stopped mid-sentence and tossed the Bible into the hole, then turned his back and wept while his father pushed his mother into the grave.
+He pressed his eyes shut and thought of how she’d smiled at him less than a day ago and tried to firm the memory in his mind, but the image that came to him was of a photograph with flames curling the edges and he opened his eyes before the fire had taken her from him forever.

 That night he slept beside her grave and didn’t dream at all.

-When he awoke he was lying under an old horse blanket, the rough fabric stiff with age and the frost and his hair poked at his cheeks, frozen into stalagmites, and he lay there looking up at the morning sky, searching for a star that had escaped the advance of the day but there weren’t any.
-He looked to the east and watched the sun laze across the yard and imagined that it consumed all that it touched, devouring the dirt path that led from the road and in turn then the house, and Charlie’s dog house and the tire-swing tree, and finally it touched upon his boots protruding from beneath the blanket and he held his breath as if it would consume him too.
+When he awoke, he was lying under an old horse blanket, the rough fabric stiff with age, and the frost and his hair poked at his cheeks, frozen into stalagmites, and he lay there looking up at the morning sky, searching for a star that had escaped the advance of the day, but there weren’t any.
+He looked to the east and watched the sun laze across the yard and imagined that it consumed all that it touched, devouring the dirt path that led from the road and, in turn, then the house and Charlie’s dog house and the tire-swing tree, until finally it touched upon his boots protruding from beneath the blanket and he held his breath as if it would consume him too.

 His father was in the field when he arose.

 Beads dripped down the boy’s forehead, cold like winter rain, and his throat hurt.
 He unzipped his pants and urinated without thought of finding cover.
-The stream was dark and smelled like horse piss and its steam rose from the ground as if he'd poked a whole through to some subterranean hot spring.
+The stream was dark and smelled like horse piss and its steam rose from the ground as if he'd poked a hole through to some underground hot spring.